veracruz-project/veracruz-examples/i-poc/README.md

 1. User application receives the last results and terminates the Veracruz instance using CCFaaS
 1. EC2 nitro instance is returned to the pool of free instances to be allocated.

+# VOD

+VOD is the application that runs inside veracruz, It provides privacy preserving image processing using ML.
+Please check the [README](https://github.com/veracruz-project/video-object-detection/tree/iotex-demo#readme) of the VoD example.

 # Veracruz Policy

-Veracruz Policyifor the purpose of the example is divided intro three parts: Infrastructure policy, Program policy and User policy.
+Veracruz Policy for the purpose of the example is divided intro three parts: Infrastructure policy, Program policy and User policy.

 * Infrastructure policy describes the Veracruz instance: endpoint that has this policy, runtime properties (hash and others) and which proxy attestation server is used by this Veracruz instance.
     * This portion is set by VaaS